AdobeDocs/commerce-admin.en/help/content-design/pages.md

 ## Core Content pages

 The [!DNL Commerce] demo store has examples of core content pages to help you get started.
-All of the pages can be modified to meet your needs.
-Take a look at the following pages in your store to make sure that the content conveys your message, voice, and brand.
+All of these pages can be modified to meet your needs.
+Look at the following pages in your store and make sure that the content conveys your message, voice, and brand.

 ### Home